Welcome International Students!

 Participate in a New Student OnBoarding Session

-All new applicants are invited to attend a virtual New Student Onboarding session, where they’ll learn the key steps to successfully complete the enrollment process, to understand college expectations, resources, and how to navigate CCAC’s student systems.
+All new applicants are also invited to attend a virtual New Student Onboarding session, where they’ll learn to successfully complete the enrollment process, understand college expectations and resources, and navigate CCAC’s student systems.

 Online Student Orientation

 Before registering for classes, all new students are required to complete the Online Student Orientation.
-Click here to access the Online Student Orientation.
+Click here to access it.

 Prepare for Placement Tests